4-H Outdoor Adventure Challenge Backpacking workshop provides the skills & knowledge to take youth on backpack trips.

 - 4-H Outdoor Adventure Challenge Leader Reference Guide

-- 4-H Outdoor Adventure Challenge Training Manual (To be updated by mid-April 2013)
+- 4-H Outdoor Adventure Challenge Training Manual

 - 4-H Outdoor Adventure Challenge Trip Plan Samples